 Secured credit cards can be ideal for those who either haven't yet used credit or need to fix a damaged credit history.
 To minimize risk, a credit issuer will require a security deposit on a secured card that usually matches its credit limit.
 The deposit will be held in a separate account, and if you don't pay your bill, the issuer can take the owed sum from the funds held in deposit.
 If you keep the account in good standing, however, all that money will be returned to you when you close the account with no balance due.

 When analyzing secured credit cards, make sure the card's issuer provides account activity to the three major credit bureaus (Experian, TransUnion and Equifax).
-If it doesn't, the card won't help you build credit history.
+If it doesn't, you won't be building a credit history.
 Also pay attention to the card's annual fee (if it has one), APR, expected deposit and any benefits it may offer.
 A few examples of secured credit cards that furnish information to credit bureaus are:

 How to Find the Right Low Interest Credit Card

-If you plan on making large purchases and paying them off over several months, a credit card with a low APR will keep costs down.
+If you plan on making a large purchases and paying them off over several months, a credit card with a low APR will keep costs down.
 Prioritize a low ongoing APR if you think you may carry a balance on your new card.
 If you plan on making just one large purchase (such as a new laptop), a 0% APR card is the better choice.
-A promotional 0% APR generally will give you a year or more to pay off the balance without any interest.
+A promotional 0% APR generally will give you a year or more to pay off the balance without any interest being added.
 The APR eventually will jump to the ongoing rate, which will be based on your creditworthiness.

 Here are a few examples of credit cards with low APRs:

 How to Pick the Right Balance Transfer Credit Card